-As indicated above, the United Kingdom will remain an EU Member State until the formal date of departure.
-This first of all implies that all existing international agreements will remain binding on the UK, either through international law or through EU law.
-The EU treaty database currently lists over 1100 international agreements concluded by the EU and/or Euratom with countries around the world, ranging from trade and economic issues to human rights and the environment.
-The division of competences would usually be reflected in the nature of the agreements: 'EU only' agreements
+As indicated above, the United Kingdom will remain an EU Member State until the formal date of departure.9 This implies, first of all, that all existing international agreements will remain binding on the UK, either through international law or through EU law.
+The EU treaty database currently lists over 1100 international agreements concluded by the EU and/or Euratom with countries around the world, ranging from trade and economic issues to human rights and the environment.10 The division of competences would usually11 be reflected in the nature of the agreements: "EU only" agreements (to which the Member States are not party in their own right) or "mixed agreements" (to which both the EU and its Member States are contracting parties).12 Secondly, as an EU member, the UK will remain bound by the division of external competences as laid down in the treaties and as clarified by the Court of Justice of the European Union in its extensive case law on this matter.
+Students of EU external relations law are very well aware of the fundamental role this division of competences plays in defining not only to what extent the EU can fulfil the global ambitions laid down in provisions such as Article 3(5) and Article 21(3) TEU, but also in clarifying the scope of Member States' external competences.13 Text books point to the